 What Is Litecoin?

-Litecoin was inspired by the inaugural cryptocurrency ‘Bitcoin’ and is a near-replica of it in many
+Litecoin was inspired by the inaugural cryptocurrency ‘Bitcoin’.

-ways.
-In spite of this, it doesn’t seek to compete with Bitcoin, but rather to complement it.
-It’s
+In spite of their similarities, Litecoin doesn’t seek to compete with Bitcoin, but rather to complement it.

-often referred to as ‘the silver to Bitcoin’s gold’.
+It’s often referred to as ‘the silver to Bitcoin’s gold.

 History of Litecoin

-seems to indicate that Litecoin might have achieved its original goal of improving on Bitcoin, and
+This seemed to indicate that Litecoin might have achieved its original goal of improving Bitcoin.

 Bitcoin is founded, laying the foundations for Litecoin and other altcoins yet to come.